victorpreston/python_spyware-keylogger/README.md

 # Spyware

-This is an advanced keylogger designed to capture keystrokes on a target system and provide remote access to the captured data.
-It includes a main file for running the keylogger and a remote controller for managing the keylogging process.
+This is an advanced keylogger designed to capture screenshots and keystrokes on a target system and provide remote access to the captured data.
+It sends the captured data to your email adress and includes a main file for running the keylogger and a remote controller for managing the keylogging process.

 ## Features